GSA/challenges-and-prizes/_all-challenges/1272-palmetto-tech-bridge-pitch-jam-prize-challenge-2021.md

-  (individual, team, or legal entity) may enter this challenge by sending an e-mail to [ptbsubmissions.fct@navy.mil ](mailto:ptbsubmissions.fct@navy.mil)with the subject line stating “NIWC Atlantic Prize Challenge 21: INSERT TOPIC NAME”.
+  (individual, team, or legal entity) may enter this challenge by sending an e-mail to [ptbsubmissions.fct@navy.mil ](mailto:ptbsubmissions.fct@navy.mil)with the subject line stating “NIWC Atlantic Prize Challenge 21: \[INSERT TOPIC NAME]”.
 Please provide a separate e-mail if submitting against more than one topic.